sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 with the old names!" or "there's so many screenshots we would need to change."
 In all honesty, though, we had to admit that existing customers probably wouldn't mind as long as it's not a breaking change.
-Some of our screenshots were outdated already, and we've been meaning to record an up-to-date demo video anyway.
+Some of our screenshots were outdated already, and we'd been meaning to record an up-to-date demo video anyway.

 So, [rename it we did][pr5] and followed it up with the first official, non-alpha, non-beta, download-it-now-and-try-it launch of [Batch